jah2488/elm-companies/README.md

 #### Education

-* [Brilliant.org](https://brilliant.org) - Brilliant is an online, interactive, science and math education company with a mission to inspire and develop people to achieve their goals in STEM.
+* [Brilliant.org](https://brilliant.org)([Github](https://github.com/brilliantorg)) - Brilliant is an online, interactive,
+    science and math education company with a mission to inspire and develop people to achieve their goals in STEM.
+Brilliant HQ is in San Francisco, and has a distributed team.
 * [DailyDrip](https://www.dailydrip.com/)
   ([GitHub](https://github.com/dailydrip)) -
   DailyDrip is a continuous education platform.
 Daily bite-sized videos on new tech.